 Opaque Constants

-While reverse engineering binary, clear strings, symbols, and integer constants are important information that is used to quickly infer the purpose of a function.
+While statically reverse engineering binaries, plain strings, symbols, and integer constants are crucial information that can be used to quickly infer the purpose of a function.

 This pass protects integer constants by using opaque operations.